ank91/Firs_steps/README.md

-# First_steps
+# Histogram_Number-of-Exoplanets-by-System

-First steps in data analysis, using the data bases of extrasolar planets exoplanets.eu.
+A histogram, plot number of planets by each extrasolar system known, using python.

-A histogram plot, number of planets by each extrasolar system known, using python.
+Using the data bases of extrasolar planets exoplanets.eu.